 As of January 1, 2024, Connecticut's outstanding loan balance was still not paid off.
 If the loan balance is not paid out by November 10, 2024, employers in Connecticut are subject to an additional 0.3% reduction of their FUTA credit:

-In 2024, the state of Connecticut continued its effort to support CT employers as well as promote long-term UI Trust Fund solvency, by reducing the state unemployment tax rate to mitigate the impact of the federal tax credit reduction.
-The following Connecticut SUTA tax changes were effective as of January 1, 2024:
+In 2025, the state of Connecticut continued its effort to support CT employers as well as promote long-term UI Trust Fund solvency, by reducing the state unemployment tax rate to mitigate the impact of the federal tax credit reduction.
+The following Connecticut SUTA tax changes are effective as of January 1, 2025:

-• The taxable wage subject to SUTA tax increases from $15,000 to $25,000 and will keep increasing each year moving forward due to inflation
+- The taxable wage base (TWB) increases from $25,000 to $26,100 and will keep increasing each year moving forward due to inflation.

 Navigate Through Federal & State Unemployment Tax